Knock on Any Door: Critical response

 The staff at Variety magazine was more receptive of the film, writing: "An eloquent document on juvenile delinquency, its cause and effect, has been fashioned from Knock on Any Door...Nicholas Ray's direction stresses the realism of the script taken from Willard Motley's novel of the same title, and gives the film a hard, taut pace that compels complete attention."

-Adaption

-In 1960 a sequel to the film, Let No Man Write My Epitaph, was produced and directed by Philip Leacock starring Burl Ives, Shelley Winters, James Darren, Ella Fitzgerald, among others.
-It was based on the 1958 novel of the same name by Willard Motley.
+Filmink wrote in 2024 it "isn’t the classic its makers were hoping for, but it’s not a bad film and Derek is effective enough."